Today’s post is a reminder that I’ve agreed to do another workshop for poets at The Barn near Honesdale, Pennsylvania, August 21-24.

 For Day Two our speakers will represent the book side.
 Mary Colgan is Senior Editor for Highlights Press, the book-publishing division of Highlights for Children.
 Mary can answer questions about the whole range of books the company publishes.
 Rebecca Davis is a senior editor for Boyds Mills Press and for Wordsong, the only imprint in the United States dedicated to children’s poetry.

-How’s that for a lineup of people who can tell it like it is?
 This is a perfect chance to learn firsthand from editors what they look for and how the process of reviewing poetry and deciding whether or not to accept it for publication works.
 We have to be good and hone our work till it’s ready, but we also need to be savvy about how this publishing business works.
 That knowledge can save a lot of heartache and wasted effort.
 For more complete information, here’s the link. https://www.highlightsfoundation.org/workshops/how-do-poets-get-published-learning-what-it-takes-2016 .

 August will roll around before you know it.
 If this sounds interesting to you or you know someone who might like to come, please contact Jo Lloyd (Jo.Lloyd@highlightsfoundation.org at the Foundation for more information.